 Clarify The Legalities Including The Copyright Infringement Rules

 Like any new business, there will be certain legal requirements you are required to satisfy before becoming operational.
 One of the first is checking the trademarks for your business or product name to avoid a case of intellectual property infringement.
 This can easily be done by running a trademark search online using platforms like IndiaFilings Trademark Search.
-You also will need to secure protection for your business and its assets including your business premises, employees and stock, in the form of business insurance.
+You also need to secure protection for your business and assets like business premises, employees and stock, as business insurance.
 If your sports business centres on offering sports coaching/training, certain forms of business insurance, including workers’ compensation insurance, become important, as you can otherwise be held liable for injuries to employees while on the job.

 Source And Budget Your Launch Funding

 Once you have settled on your business idea and created a viable business plan, it is time to think about finances.
 Some of the most common financing sources for businesses in India include personal funding, bank loans, and government grant schemes.
 If you are considering securing a bank-funded business loan, online comparison websites like MyLoanCare can help you find the most current interest rates and processing fees for banks across the country.
-For instance, a quick glance at the website for March 2020 rates shows us the SBI Business Loan and the Allahabad Bank currently have the lowest interest rate and comes with a 2-3 percent processing fee.
+Quick glance at March 2020 rates shows SBI Business Loan and Allahabad Bank have lowest rates with 2-3% processing fee.

 Recently there has also been a rise in the popularity of crowdfunding platforms in India like GoFundMe and Kickstarter.
 Once you have chosen your ideal funding source, it is time to draft a business budget.
-Some lenders such as venture capitalists or investors may ask to see your business budget in a bid to see how the capital will be spent.
+Some lenders such as venture capitalists or investors may ask to see your business budget.
+It is a bid to see how the capital will be spent.
 A key reason many businesses fail is poor cash flow management.
-Drafting clear policies and tools to monitor receipts, expenses and capital expenditure (such as business budgeting tools) can help you keep your expenses to the minimum and your cashflow unhindered.
+Drafting clear policies and tools to monitor receipts, expenses and capital expenditure (such as business budgeting tools) can help you.
+This keeps your expenses to the minimum and your cashflow unhindered.

-With endless income ideas and fellow sports fans across the globe, it can be easy to turn your passion for sports into a profitable income stream.
+With infinite ideas and fans across the globe, it can be easy to turn sports passion into profitable income streams.
 Just remember to do your market research, plan your finances and address the legal requirements involved.
 With a strong foundation like this, you are almost guaranteed success.